 - Wash and dry the skirt.
 Use your dryer.

-- Steam iron on hot setting.
+- Spray with starch and steam iron on a hot setting.

 - Look inside the garment.
 If the seams are neat and finished and it's a straight skirt, you're good to go.
 If it's an A-line or part of the skirt is too wide, cut up the sides of the skirt and sew seams as instructed below, as you would with fabric off the bolt.

 - Trim off the waistline.
 Sew that end closed, first on the outside.
 Then turn the case inside out and sew over the first seam.
 This will give you nice, enclosed seams with no ragged edges.
-Linen can fray and this makes your project neat and tidy.
+Linen can fray, and this makes your project neat and tidy.